SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ![enter image description here](https://i.ibb.co/Ld6K8wb5/Screenshot-2025-09-06-165112.png)

-The sneaky thing about our recruitment model is that the club activity (debate sessions) isn't gatekept from recruits and continues the same way after recruitments.
+The sneaky thing about our recruitment model is that the club activity (debate) isn't gatekept from recruits and continues the same way after recruitments.
 What difference does joining the club make then?
-To make them feel like there's a difference, you can say that now they're in the club, they have access to tournaments, merchandise, and the 'super exciting' exclusive WhatsApp group.
+To make them feel like there's a difference, you can say that now that they're in the club, they have access to tournaments, merchandise, and the 'super exciting' exclusive WhatsApp group.

-This year 2025, round 3 got delayed for months (due to factors like IITB, tournaments, exam schedules, and processing round 1 & round 2 results.
-The end of recruitments slightly overlapped with NLSD, and we had to awkwardly maneuver and invite the people with the highest attendance before they were even officially recruited.
+This year 2025, round 3 got delayed for months (due to factors like IITB, tournaments, exam schedules, and processing round 1 & round 2 results).
+The end of recruitments slightly overlapped with NLSD in March, and we had to awkwardly maneuver and invite the people with the highest attendance before they were even officially recruited.

 ---